shulieTech/LinkAgent/README.md

 ### instrument-simulator
-This module is agent（Probe）framework that is responsible for the life cycle management, and provides some built-in command tools.
+This module is an agent（Probe）framework that is responsible for the life cycle management, and provides some built-in command tools.
 - see [instrument-simulator](doc/instrument-simulator/READMEInEnglish.md)

 ### instrument-modules
 User-defined modules and supported middleware modules are in this project directory.
-Users can develop new modules for various Java middlewares.
+Users can develop new modules for various Java middlewares in this directory.

 - see [instrument-modules](doc/instrument-modules/READMEInEnglish.md)